d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 In this example we can see that:
 *	student started process 11683, which is command ps -u
 *	pts/0 is used
-*	STAT shows the status of the process, ‘r’ for running of ‘s’ for sleeping
+*	STAT shows the status of the process, ‘r’ for running or ‘s’ for sleeping
 *	USER is de name of the user who started the process
 *	PID is the unique number of the process.
 This number will later be used to kill of send signals to a process.
 *	%CPU and %MEM are the CPU and memory time the process is using.